 There is an expectation that an EAP practitioner will 'recognize the importance of applying to his or her own practice the standards expected of students and other academic staff (BALEAP, 2008).
 This means finding time to keep up with developments in the EAP field and related fields such as education or applied linguistics in order to understand how the knowledge base of EAP is expanding.
 An academic teaching subjects such as thermodynamics or logistics regularly incorporates new research into their teaching and guides masters level students to apply research findings in practice and to recognise gaps in the research field that they can address.
 While EAP practitioners may not have allowance in their workloads for primary research, they are expected to engage in scholarship to become aware of new developments in discourse processing and its implications for academic literacy, as well as the research and teaching practices of the disciplines their students will study.
+EAP practitioners should also aim to contribute to the development of the field through their own scholarship.

-With a heavy teaching schedule, finding time for scholarship is difficult and it is necessary to find shortcuts for news of recent developments.
 BALEAP Professional Issues Meetings (PIMs) and the biennial conference can provide insights into the latest research and developments in EAP.
 The introduction of Special Interests Groups (SIGs) has also greatly facilitated sharing knowledge.
 Searchable databases such as Researchgate.net and Academia.edu are places where academic researchers share their latest publications.
-It can also be useful to identify key researchers in a field and follow them on Twitter or LinkedIn.
+It can also be useful to identify key researchers in a field and follow them on X or LinkedIn.
+BALEAP as an organisation is working to actively encourage institutions to ensure that EAP practitioners are allocated the time and resources to enable them to engage in scholarship.